franklinqin0/blog/docs/views/glossary.md

 <!-- more -->

 At GS, people like to use abbreviations w/i the company and teams.
-There is even a website to keep track of the mappings from abbrevations to full names and meanings.
-I think it's a good idea if definition is clear and doesn't cause confusion.
-Thus, I build the glossary below in case you don't understand some abbreviation I mentioned.
+There is even a website to keep track of the mappings from abbrevations to full names and meanings in case confusions arise.
+Thus, I follow that practice and build the glossary below.

 ## General Abbreviations